Phydon/up/README.md

 * exclude programs
 * read in programs to update from a config file
 * add new programs via command line (e.g. "up add") to this config file
+* colored output as an optional flag or make different colors available